employment dispute arbitration in Gipsy, Missouri 63750

 The Arbitration Battle: Smith vs. Carleton Manufacturing, Gipsy, Missouri

 The dispute began in early March when Smith was abruptly terminated after raising concerns over his schedule.
 For years, John had regularly clocked extra hours to keep the assembly lines running smoothly—but his overtime went unpaid.
-After a final warning letter citing “performance issues,” Smith’s employment was ended without severance, prompting him to seek arbitration instead of a lengthy court battle.
+After a final warning letter citing performance issues,” Smith’s employment was ended without severance, prompting him to seek arbitration instead of a lengthy court battle.

-Carleton Manufacturing, a family-owned business known locally for precision machining, argued that Smith was a salaried employee not entitled to overtime and that his termination was justified by declining productivity and safety violations on the job floor.
+the claimant, a family-owned business known locally for precision machining, argued that Smith was a salaried employee not entitled to overtime and that his termination was justified by declining productivity and safety violations on the job floor.
 They counterclaimed $15,000 in damages for company property allegedly damaged during Smith’s final shifts.

 Evidence included timecard records, emails between Smith and supervisors, and testimonies from co-workers, who largely supported Smith’s account of unpaid hours.
 Expert testimony from an HR consultant highlighted inconsistent enforcement of overtime policies and ambiguous employment classification.